 - Rinse the pumpkin, cut in a half, then cut off the ends.
 Scoop out the seeds and strings, then cut into smaller pieces.

 - Place pumpkin pieces in a pot with boiling water.
 Cook until soft, about 10-15 minutes (depending on the size of your pumpkin).

 - Then drain and blend the soft pumpkin pulp in a blender until creamy (or use an immersion stick blender).

 - If using a Hokkaido Pumpkin (red kuri squash), you don't have to peel it because the skin gets soft after cooking.
 My 2 lbs Hokkaido pumpkin yielded 1 pound of pumpkin puree, about 2 cups.

 - If using butternut squash or another kind of pumpkin, you have to remove the skin but it peels off easily after cooking.

-IF YOU HAVE PINTEREST, YOU CAN FIND ME HERE AND PIN THIS RECIPE, IF YOU LIKE! 🙂
+IF YOU HAVE PINTEREST, YOU CAN FIND ME HERE AND PIN THE FOLLOWING PICTURE, IF YOU LIKE! 🙂

 ©Bianca Zapatka | All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please link back to this post for the recipe.
+More info here.
 Thank you for supporting biancazapatka.com!